gpsuscodewith/gpsuscodewith.github.io/content/automated-testing/e2e-testing/_index.md

 ## Conclusion

-Hope you learned various aspects of E2E testing like its processes, metrics, the difference between Unit, Integration  and E2E testing, and the various recommended E2E test frameworks and tools.

 For any commercial release of the software, E2E test verification plays an important role as it tests the entire application in an environment that exactly imitates real-world users like network communication, middleware and backend services interaction, etc.

 Finally, the E2E test is often performed manually as the cost of automating such test cases is too high to be afforded by any organization.
 Having said that, the ultimate goal of each organization is to make the e2e testing as streamlined as possible adding full and semi-automation testing components into the process.
 Hence, the various E2E testing frameworks and tools listed in this article come to the rescue.